cnr-isti-vclab/PyMeshLab/docs/filter_list.rst

    .. raw:: html

-      Compute the Hausdorff Distance between two layers, sampling one of the two and finding for each sample the closest point over the other mesh.</p>
+      Compute the Hausdorff Distance between two layers, sampling one of the two and finding for each sample the closest point over the other mesh.
+Distance is stored in vertex quality of the sampled mesh.</p>

    **Parameters:**